lfeatherby/lfeatherby/README.md

 -->

 ### 🔭 I’m currently working on ...
+- A [colour picker/colour palette generator/gradient generator](https://lfeatherby.github.io/cpalette-generator/) since a lot of the available resources are expensive.
+- A French version of this page 🇫🇷

+##### ⚡ Fun fact: I'm bilingual!

+##
+### 📆 Some past projects include ...
-- Designs for my summer internship (can't show these) at an investment management firm, such as:
+- Designs for my summer 2024 internship at an investment management firm, such as:
   - Social media graphics
   - Website templates for frequent use (think an event details site or a site for a specific fund)
-- A [colour picker/colour palette generator/gradient generator](https://lfeatherby.github.io/cpalette-generator/) since a lot of the available resources are expensive.
-- A French version of this page 🇫🇷

-##### ⚡ Fun fact: I'm fully bilingual
+- Coursework for the graphic design elective I took for my degree (this one is on my page, feel free to check it out!)

 ##
 ### 🌱 I’m currently learning ...